 Clinical interests: Infertility, Bladder Problems

-Dr. Jennifer Young is a specialist in urology (urinary tract disease).
-She obtained her medical school training at SUNY Upstate Medical University.
-She completed her residency training at a hospital affiliated with the University of California, Irvine.
+Dr. Jennifer Young's specialty is urology (urinary tract disease).
+She obtained her medical school training at SUNY Upstate Medical University and performed her residency at a hospital affiliated with the University of California, Irvine.
 She has indicated that her clinical interests include kidney stones, robotic surgery, and prostate cancer.
 Dr. Young accepts the following insurance: Cigna, Medicaid, and Medicare.
 In addition to English, she speaks Spanish.
-Dr. Young is affiliated with Inova Loudoun Hospital.
+Dr. Young is professionally affiliated with Inova Loudoun Hospital.

 Clinical interests: Kidney Stones, Minimally Invasive Surgery, Kidney Problems, Robotic Surgery, Prostate Cancer